slatedb/slatedb/docs/0001-manifest.md

 A writer or deletion process might fail at any point in the steps outlined above.
 Client processes may run recoveries at any point in the future to complete partial writes or deletes.
 The recovery process is as follows:

 1. List all records in DynamoDB with `committed` set to `false`.
-2. For each record, check if the `destination` object exists in object storage.
+2. For each record:
-   1. If the object exists, check if the `source` object exists.
-      1. If the `source` object exists, copy the `source` object to the `destination` object and set `committed` to `true`.
+     1. Copy the `source` object to the `destination` object.
-      2. If the `source` object does not exist, delete the record from DynamoDB.
-   2. If the object does not exist, delete the record from DynamoDB.
+     2. Set `committed` to `true`.
+     3. Delete the source object.

 ### File Structure